ManojJiSharma/gpl2/docs/src/token.md

 ## JSON RPC methods

-There is a rich set of JSON RPC methods available for use with SPL Token:
+There is a rich set of JSON RPC methods available for use with GPL Token:
 * `getTokenAccountBalance`
 * `getTokenAccountsByDelegate`
 * `getTokenAccountsByOwner`